Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Model description

-The electrons with energies above several tens of TeV could be cooled rapidly by the synchrotron radiation, and the distribution index of cooled electrons will be steepen from $p$ to $p+1$ above the break energy.
-However, the observed \textit{H.E.S.S.} spectrum did not show such a kind of steepening (Romoli et al. 2017).
+The electrons with energies above several tens of TeV could be cooled rapidly by the synchrotron radiation, and the distribution index of cooled electrons steepens from $p$ to $p+1$ above the break energy.
+However, the observed TeV spectrum by \textit{H.E.S.S.} did not show such steepening (Romoli et al. 2017).
 Similar to van Soelen et al. (2012), we assumed that the shocked electrons are mainly dominated by the adiabatic cooling process, and the shape of electron distribution remains unchanged (Kirk, Ball \& Skj\ae raasen 1999; Zabalza et al. 2011b).

-As the energy distribution of shocked electrons is determined, we can calculate the emissivity of the shock by integrating over the distribution of electrons:
+As the energy distribution of shocked electrons is determined, we can calculate the emissivity of the shock by integrating over the distribution of electrons,

 where $P(\gamma)$ is the sum of synchrotron radiation and anisotropic IC scattering power for an electron with Lorentz factor of $\gamma$ (Rybicki \& Lightman 1979; Aharonian \& Atoyan 1981; Kirk, Ball \& Skj\ae raasen 1999).
-As the pulsar is moving around the companion star, the spatial conditions and the shock parameters will be changed accordingly, so the emissivity of the shocked electrons is expected to vary with the orbital phase (Kong et al. 2011).
+As the pulsar moves around the companion star, the spatial conditions and the shock parameters are changed accordingly, so the emissivity of the shocked electrons is expected to vary with the orbital phase (Kong et al. 2011).

-According to the relativistic hydrodynamical and magnetohydrodynamical simulations by Bogovalov et al. (2008, 2012), the shocked flow will be accelerated to very high speed as it is propagating far away from the shock apex.
-Dubus et al. (2010) suggested that the bulk motion of the flows is mildly-relativistic, and it means that the observed emission from the shock would be boosted or de-boosted at different orbital phases.
-Taking into account the Doppler effect on the shock radiations, the observed flux on Earth can be calculated as (Dubus, Lamberts \& Fromang 2015):
+According to the relativistic hydrodynamical and magnetohydrodynamical simulations by Bogovalov et al. (2008, 2012), the shocked flow is accelerated to very high speed as it propagates far away from the shock apex.
+Dubus et al. (2010) suggested that the bulk motion of the flows is mildly relativistic, which means that the observed emission from the shock would be boosted or de-boosted at different orbital phases.
+Taking into account the Doppler effect on the shock radiations, the observed flux on Earth can be calculated as (Dubus, Lamberts \& Fromang 2015)

 In the calculations, we treat the emitting region as a simple one-zone for simplicity.
-The Doppler-boosting factor $D_{\rm obs}$ is given by:
+The Doppler-boosting factor $D_{\rm obs}$ is given by